ericdrosado/ericdrosado.github.io--/_posts/2018-06-06-three-practices-of-behavior-driven-development.markdown

 Example Mapping is a discovery technique that was created by Matt Wynne.
 The basis of this process is to use concrete examples to help explore the particular system, which in turn becomes the basis for acceptance tests.
 The examples alone are not enough during this example mapping process.
 Each mapping process should include a story, rules that govern that story, examples, and questions that might arise during the conversation.

-As an example, lets consider the development of software for an ATM machine that dispenses 10's, 20's, and 50's.
+As an example, let's consider the development of software for an ATM that dispenses 10's, 20's, and 50's.
 The customer wants the following:
 ```
 I want to receive a mix of bills when I withdraw cash from the ATM
 ```